 6 Famous People Who Had Successful Insurance Careers

 Far more famous people have been insurance professionals than you would probably guess.
-If you think about it, though, it’s only natural—it’s a huge industry that’s been around for centuries, and it offers dozens of different career opportunities.
+If you think about it, though, it’s only natural—it’s a huge industry that’s been around for centuries, and it offers dozens of different career opportunities (you can find out which career opportunity would work best for you by taking our Career Wizard quiz).

 Just to illustrate how diverse the list is, here’s a sampling: movie stars such as George Clooney and Charles Lane, comedians such as Steve Harvey and Cedric the Entertainer, business icons such as Warren Buffett and Colonel Sanders, musicians such as Questlove and Gene Simmons, and even reality TV stars such as Sean Lowe of “The Bachelor” and Mark Burnett of “Survivor” and “The Apprentice.”